 It's alarming but true that just because you have a tourist attraction, not everyone will want to see it.
 Is the price right?
-The hours?
-The attitude?
+Are the hours convenient?
+Does the staff have a friendly attitude?
 Is it well interpreted?

 Interpretation means explaining the significance of a natural or historic tourist attraction, a factory, and so forth.
 Even the most spectacular view in the world can become a larger tourist attraction if you begin to tell visitors in an engaging way, through audio or guided tours, signage, brochures, or artwork, more about the geology, botany, chemistry, and history behind what visitors see.

-Can the people working there, whether volunteers or paid, accurately gauge whether people want to talk or be silent, whether they want to spend a lot of time or a little, and whether they want to know more or just see the basics.
+Also ask yourself if the people working there, whether volunteers or paid, can accurately gauge whether people want to talk or be silent, whether they want to spend a lot of time or a little, and whether they want to know more or just see the basics.

 Then you need a technique for converting one tourist attraction, which most locations already have, or can uncover or create, into more than one attraction.
 If you have one of something, attempt first to develop more attractions that people with similar interests would enjoy.